chapost1/StreamTime/services/api/README.md

 :key: More technically, the routers are just a map between HTTP calls and use cases functions.

+### API HTTP Endpoints

-    The best way to understand the API is to spin up the service.
+    The best way to understand the API HTTP Endpoints is to spin up the service.
     Then, look at the Swagger page which can be found on the /docs endpoint

-Alternatively, if you don't want to spin up the service, you can read about it [here](./openapi.md) using a simpler markdown version.
+Alternatively, if you don't want to spin up the service, you can read about it <strong>[here](./openapi.md)</strong> using a simpler markdown version.

 ### Where can I find the Routers in the source code?